 Say you want to swap out your bearings out, clean them, whatever you wanna do.
 If you don’t have a tool, you don’t wanna spend the money, I always use the truck axle.
 And what I mean by that is you thread your truck axle slightly past the bearing, and pry the wheel sideways.
 Sometimes they’ll come right out and other times it takes a little finessing.

-You do run the risk of damaging your bearings if they're stuff and you apply too much pressure.
-Personally, I've used this method a crazy amount of times and have never damaged anything.
+You do run the risk of damaging your bearings if you apply too much pressure.
+I’ve used this method a crazy amount of times and have never damaged anything.

 4. Bearings Cleaner Kit

 And since we’re talking about bearings, it’s always a good idea to do regular maintenance on them.

 I like to think there are two types of people in this world, those that…

 Or, those that…

 - just buy a new set.